yoyoberenguer/BloomEffect/README.md

 # BloomEffect

-This library is designed to work with Pygame and python.
+This library contains Gaussian blur kernel 5x5 algoritms, bright pass filters and bloom methods designed to work with Pygame and python.

 It provides fast algorithms to create 2D bloom effect for pygame.Surface (SDL suface) or images (PNG, JPG etc), see